-Make sure installation, servicing, maintenance and repair comply with instructions from Daikin and with applicable legislation (for example national gas regulation) and are executed ONLY by authorised persons.
+Make sure installation, servicing, maintenance and repair comply with instructions from Daikin and with applicable legislation and are executed ONLY by authorised persons.

-- Do NOT pierce or burn refrigerant cycle parts. - Do NOT use means to accelerate the defrosting process or to clean the equipment, other than those recommended by the manufacturer. - Be aware that R32 refrigerant does NOT contain an odour.
+- Do NOT pierce or burn refrigerant cycle parts. - Do NOT use means to accelerate the defrosting process or to clean the equipment, other than those recommended by the manufacturer. - Be aware that R32 refrigerant does NOT contain an order.